-You will find it tempting to plunge into conflicts and disputes with people who poison your life, but this is exactly what they want.
+You will find it tempting to plunge into conflicts and disputes with people who poison your life, but this is precisely what they want.
 If they try to come back, avoid discussion.

 Set your boundaries firmly and clearly, and then end the conversation.
 You are not trying to convince the person to leave you alone.
-This is not a negotiation, but a break in a business contract, let’s call it a business term.
+It is not a negotiation but a break in a business contract; let’s call it a business term.

 5. Don’t Look Back

-Remember that at first it will be difficult for you to completely cut yourself off from your toxic friends.
-You may be tempted to check what they are doing by logging into social media or visiting your hangout places.
+Remember that it will be difficult for you to cut yourself off from your toxic friends at first completely.
+You may be tempted to check what they do by logging into social media or visiting your hangout places.
 But you have to make the right decision and move on.
 Don’t drag the pain along with you.
 If you have chosen the path of purification, do not look back, no matter what happens.

-In Conclusion… Don’t worry, feeling guilty and regretful after making such difficult choices is a natural part of the process.
-During times like these, it is very important for you to constantly remind yourself of the reasons why you are doing this.
+Don’t worry; feeling guilty and regretful after making such difficult choices is a natural part of the process.
+During times like these, it is essential for you to remind yourself why you are doing this constantly.

 Question: Why don’t people break off such relations, realizing that they are an abuser?

-Answer: I must say that there are no idiots among people, and even in the most difficult and toxic relationships, one side necessarily understands that “something went wrong.”
-If a person is stepped on his foot for the fifth time, while repeating “Oh, this is my character,” we will try to prevent, avoid the sixth time.
+Answer: I must say that there are no idiots among people, and even in the most challenging and toxic relationships, one side necessarily understands that “something went wrong.”
+If a person is stepped on his foot for the fifth time while repeating “Oh, this is my character,” we will try to prevent, avoid the sixth time.

 But still, many people are so attached to this significant abuser that even the thought of breaking up can be very painful.
-Therefore, we learn not to see the obvious: say, I really need communication, I need to speak out, and you are a cold and cruel person.
-I will try to close my eyes to this, to justify it, I will remember about your difficult childhood, that you are not to blame for who you are, and so on, but I will still suffer, just not to end the relationship.
+Therefore, we learn not to see the obvious: say, I need communication, speak out, and you are a cold and cruel person.
+I will try to close my eyes to this to justify it; I will remember about your difficult childhood, that you are not to blame for who you are, and so on, but I will still suffer, just not to end the relationship.

-Anyone who is in a toxic relationship for a long time – both the sufferer and the sadist – are people with psychological trauma in childhood, for sure.
-People in long-term toxic, self-degrading relationships do not have a very good family context.
+Anyone who has been in a toxic relationship for a long time – both the sufferer and the sadist – are people with psychological trauma in childhood, for sure.
+People in long-term toxic, self-degrading relationships do not have a perfect family context.
 The more a person suffers, the more difficult his story is.

 In bipolar disorder, as in borderline personality disorder (these disorders are “sharpened” on emotional dysregulation), a person cannot control his emotions.
-It is very difficult for him to regulate and adequately express his feelings.
-It is very difficult for such people.
+It is challenging for him to regulate and adequately express his feelings.
+It isn’t very easy for such people.

 Question: Who is more often in toxic friendships?